In normal usage, the user needs to select a robotnix "flavor" in their configuration file by setting the

 However, these might be removed in the future as they are no longer receiving device updates from Google.

-Like GrapheneOS described below, the vanilla flavor retains working support for Android Verified Boot, and allows a user to re-lock the bootloader using the user's own generated root of trust.
+The vanilla flavor retains working support for Android Verified Boot, and allows a user to re-lock the bootloader using the user's own generated root of trust.

 GrapheneOS is a privacy and security focused mobile OS with Android app compatibility developed as a non-profit open source project.